The Seller Counseling Session

 The purpose of the session is to thoroughly review the marketing and sales process with the seller, review what can and cannot be done for them, establish realistic expectations on the part of the agent and the seller, disclose all legal agency relationships, including fiduciary duties, and review all legal documents.

-When discussing with the potential seller what the practitioner can and cannot do.
-You should discuss how fair housing laws apply, the importance of disclosing material facts and the property condition disclosure statement, Megan’s Law issues, disclosure of rebates from third-party business relationships, and client fees that are more than the commission.
+When discussing with the potential seller what the practitioner can and cannot do, you should explain how fair housing laws apply, the importance of disclosing material facts and the property condition disclosure statement, Megan’s Law issues, disclosure of rebates from third-party business relationships, and client fees that are more than the commission.

 Clarify Office Policies Upfront